2 hospitalized after shooting in Coconut Grove

-Police located a 17-year-old and a 20-year-old male, who both suffered from apparent gunshot wounds.
+Police located a 17-year-old and a 20-year-old man suffering from apparent gunshot wounds.

-Miami-Dade Fire Rescue transported the victims to Jackson Memorial Hospital Ryder Trauma Center.
+Miami-Dade Fire Rescue transported the victims to Jackson Memorial Hospital’s Ryder Trauma Center.

 The cause of the shooting remains under investigation.